alan-turing-institute/environmental-ds-book/book/publishing/guidelines.md

 The main steps when submitting and publishing EDS book notebooks are:

 * **Notebook idea**: authors open a [notebook idea issue](https://github.com/alan-turing-institute/environmental-ds-book/issues/new/choose) in the main EDS book repository.
-Editors-in-chief (EiC) validates the proposed notebook with a general feedback including potential datasets/methods/tools to be considered.
+Editors-in-Chief (EiC) validates the proposed notebook with a general feedback including potential datasets/methods/tools to be considered.

 * **Preparation**: Authors prepare a first working (and reproducible) version of the notebook with a notification to EiC.
 The notebook repository should be hosted in a personal GitHub account.
 EiC verify the notebook runs in Binder and confirms its feasibility.